 First of all it must be stated that: If you are a developer seeking to understand Tell, and how you can use and benefit from Tell, then you of course also have to understand what is explained on the other pages of this website.
 Rather than "the only information developers need", this page is to be regarded as "the information only developers need".

 This is the public ECDSA key of Tell DRC Co. - which you may use to authenticate any Trustworthiness Signature.
-It is formatted as a SweetNumeric A number, just like all other keys on the Tell Platform.
-If you do use this mechanism, remember to validate the final transaction signature of the customer, using their public key which we have signed along with their Trustworthiness Data.
+It is DER encoded, and then formatted as a SweetNumeric A number, just like all other public keys on the Tell Platform.

 For information on how to use the RRP API, please log into your account and go to the bottom of your Account page.